Stone villages, glittering lakes and Southern charm: need we say more?

 Ascona: Brissago Islands

-The lush Brissago Islands are not only at Switzerland's lowest altitude point, they also offer fantastic spots for photographs.
+The lush Brissago Islands are not only at Switzerland's lowest altitude point, but they also offer fantastic spots for photographs.
 Isola Grande with its boat docks is the larger of the two.
 There, you will find 1700 plant species sectioned into the world's continents.

 Our advice for the best photographs: hire a boat in Ascona and arrive at Isola Grande very early.
 During our shoot, we got there before 9 AM and had the island to ourselves.
 The first scheduled boat arrives at 9:10 AM, but most visitors opt for the next boat arriving at 10:40 AM.